AZachia/python-AI-Selenium/README.md

 ## Dependencies

-This project need Selenium for the browser control
+This project need Selenium for the browser control, the Google Chrome Browser, and the [Chromedriver](https://chromedriver.chromium.org/downloads) for your chrome version

 ## Documentation

-Download
+Download the `python_ai.py` file and run it after you enshure that selenium is installed and the driver for chrome is in the same folder or in the `PATH`